tgoossens/tinythinfilm/README.md

 This toolbox aims to provide filter and camera designers with quick estimates of the expected filter transmittance.
 Or alternatively, better understand measured responses of filter arrays.

+It is designed to be compatible with MATLAB and the free alternative Octave for most features.

 <div>
 <img src="./doc/img/pixelfilters.png" alt="Pixel integrated thin-film filters" width="45%" >